Amazon Customs Charges Ireland 2026: Amazon.ie vs Amazon.co.uk Explained

 How to check if your Amazon order will have customs charges

-- Final price at checkout: With an Import Fees Deposit, the checkout total is the final landed price — no surprise charges on delivery.
+- Final price at checkout: with an Import Fees Deposit, the checkout total is usually the final landed price, with no surprise charge on delivery.

 - Check the seller: "Sold by Amazon" and "Sold by [third party]" can have different dispatch locations.